 Jefferson County also assists the State Department of Health in monitoring the safety of shellfish.
 Recent closures are posted in our News section.
 Signs are also posted at public beaches.
 Harmful algae blooms (sometimes referred to as "red tides") can produce dangerous toxins.
 7 cases of paralytic shellfish poisoning occured in Jefferson County in September, 2012 when a party harvested and ate mussels in a closed area.
 This poisoning resulted in hospitalization for several members of the group.
 In July 2012, Jefferson County experienced its first-ever closure for Diarrhetic Shellfish Poison (DSP).
 See this news article and this fact sheet for more information.
 For more details about biotoxins and shellfish consult this site at the Washington State Department of Health.

 Before collecting shellfish for recreation:

-- Consult the current harvest regulations on the Washington Department of Fish & Wildlife website.
-A current shellfish license is required.
+- Is the beach open for harvest?
+Washington Department of Fish & Wildlife shellfish website.

 Shellfish Safety Hotline (800) 562-5632

 Harmful algae blooms are showing up in places they have not been seen before, such as Hood Canal.
 Clara Hard gave this presentation on Biotoxins at the Quilcene Community Center on May 14, 2015:

 Washington State Department of Health has prepared a study of Vibrio parahaemolyticus including environmental monitoring and illness investigations.

 Laura Johnson gave this presentation on Vibrio at JCPH February 19, 2015 (pdf).